Central values of additive twists of cuspidal $L$-functions: Introduction

 We will now state a special case of our main result and refer to Theorem \ref{maingeneral} below for the most general version.
 Let $f\in S_k(\Gamma_0(q))$ be a cusp form of (arbitrary) even weight $k$ and level $q$ with Fourier expansion (at $\infty$) given by

 Then we define the {\it additive twist} (by $r\in \R$) of the $L$-function associated to $f$ as

 where $e(x)=e^{2\pi i x}$.
-The additive twists converge absolutely for $\Re s>\frac{k+1}{2}$ and when $r\in \Q$, they admit analytic continuation.
+The additive twists converge absolutely for $\Re s>\frac{k+1}{2}$ and when $r\in \Q$, they admit analytic continuation to the entire complex plane.
 If furthermore $r$ is $\Gamma_0(q)$ equivalent to $\infty$, we have simple functional equations relating $s\leftrightarrow k-s$ (see Section \ref{Additive} below for details).
-For $k=2$ the additive twists coincide with modular symbols (see Remark \ref{conrete} below for details). \\
+For $k=2$ the additive twists coincide with modular symbols (see Remark \ref{conrete}).

 Now we will explain what we mean by saying that additive twists are {\it asymptotically normally distributed}: Given $X>0$, we consider $L(f,\cdot,k/2)$ as a random variable defined on the following outcome space endowed with the uniform probability measure;